CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-9.md

    ![](../media/ex9-birthyear-output.png)

-1. Type the below comments to convert the BMI column up to two decimal values, press "tab", then press "enter" and click on **Run** button to execute the cell.
+1. Type the below comments to convert the BMI column up to two decimal values, press "tab".
+Press "enter" to get into the next line and review the suggestion, and press "tab" to accept the suggestion and click on **Run** button to execute the cell.

    ```
-   # Convert the BMI column to two decimal values
+   # convert the BMI column to two decimal values
    ```

    ![](../media/ex9-bmi-decimal.png)

-1. In the same code cell, type the below comment, press "tab", then press "enter" and click on **Run** button to execute the cell to get the output similar to the below image.
+1. In the same code cell, type the below comment.
+Press "enter" to get into the next line and review the suggestion, and press "tab" to accept the suggestion and click on **Run** button to execute the cell.

    ```
    # Show the new column only